 If you carefully moisturize your skin, drink lots of water, and treat your skin with aloe or other sunburn-treatments, you may have some luck and get your sunburn to turn into a tan.

 Even the most diligent among us get a bit of sunburn from time to time.
 But the goal is to avoid the sunburn as much as possible and aim for the smooth, careful tanning schedule that will produce the most beautiful results.

 Final Thoughts: Get A Tan Outside

-Follow our outdoor tanning tips, and you’re sure to get a gorgeous tan!
+Follow our outdoor tanning tips, and you’re sure to get a gorgeous dark tan outside at home or at the beach!
 Treat your skin with care and love, it will look beautiful, luscious, and sun-kissed.
 Don’t overdo your tanning sessions, use sunscreen thoughtfully, and steadily allow your tan to build up over time.

 Use sunscreen when the UV Index is over 3, and don’t forget to have protective clothing on hand.
 Tan in the morning, and be sure to get an even tan by turning over to allow balanced exposure.